sajidfayaz/sajidfayaz/README.md

 ## Hi there, I'm Sajid! 👋
-### I love solving problems and code. 👨‍💻
+>### I love solving problems and code. 👨‍💻

-                                         Ideas excite me, wanna work on a project together? 😄 Hit me up on any of my socials. 🙂
+>Connect with me on any of my socials

 - 🔭 I’m currently working on Athena Mentorship App
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on any good projects.
 - 🤔 I’m looking for help with finding Internships.
-- 💬 Ask me about JavaScript, Node and MongoDB.
+- 💬 Ask me about JavaScript and Algorithms.
 - 📫 How to reach me: Twitter: @sajidfayaz99
 - ⚡ Fun fact: Whenever I feel down, I talk to myself. 😂